 Peak Seasons by Product

-January - March: Peak season for coffee (harvest), gula aren, honey, and coconut products.
-Excellent quality and competitive pricing.
+• January – March: Peak season for coffee (main harvest), gula aren, honey, and coconut products.
+Excellent quality and competitive pricing for forward contracts.

-April - June: Prime season for vanilla, cacao, and spices.
-Tropical fruits including mangoes and avocados reach peak availability.
-Ideal for fresh produce orders.
+• April – June: Prime season for vanilla, cacao, and spices.
+Tropical fruits including avocado reach peak availability.
+Ideal timing for fresh produce orders.

-July - September: Excellent availability of dried products, charcoal briquettes, and processed goods.
-Secondary coffee harvest begins.
+• July – September: Excellent availability of dried products, charcoal briquettes, and processed goods.
+Secondary coffee harvest begins in some regions.
 Reduced fresh fruit availability.

-October - December: Transition season with mixed availability.
+• October – December: Transition season with mixed availability.
 Some products enter new harvest cycles while others wind down.
-Good opportunity for negotiating year-end pricing.
+Good opportunity for negotiating year-end pricing and placing early next-year contracts.

 Strategic Sourcing Tips